Privacy Policy

 - prevent misuse and attacks.

-This technical data will only be linked to other personal data if there is a legal basis for doing so or if you have given your consent.
+This technical data is only linked to other personal data if there is a legal basis for doing so or if you have given your consent.

-If third-party providers (e.g. card or payment services) are integrated into our platform, it may be necessary to transfer certain data directly to these providers.
-In such cases, the privacy policies of the respective third-party providers apply.
-We have no influence on the processing of data by these providers.
+Where third-party providers (e.g. map, payment, login, analytics or communication services) are integrated into our platform, it may be necessary to transfer certain data to these providers so that the relevant function can be provided.
+In such cases, processing takes place on the relevant legal basis.

 § 16 Automated decision-making and profiling